Aryetis/Obenkyobo/DevReadme.md

 UMR : 0.0425 -> 0.0429 A (oscillation for long time) then 0.0103 A
 ```

-### How to build and get docs working in QTCreator
+## How to build and get docs working in QTCreator

+- The lazy way, use the compiled .qch (for qt 5.15.15) I've put in the <a href="DevReadme/qt-docs-5.15.15">DevReadme folder</a>
 - The <a href="https://wiki.qt.io/Building_Qt_Documentation">official</a> (yet broken) way :
 ```
 sudo apt install llvm libclang-dev cd [...]/kobo-qt-setup-scripts/